 11. Val dโIsere, France

-The Val dโIsere is a high-altitude valley resort with a ski terrain with an altitude of 1,550 metres at its lowest.
-This quality lengthens the season at the resort up until May.
+The Val dโIsere is a high-altitude valley resort with ski terrain at an altitude of 1,550 metres at its lowest.
+This quality lengthens the season at the resort until May.
 Visitors can ski into July at its 3000-meter peaks.
 Over 150 ski lifts serve the terrain at the Val dโIsere.

 Val dโIsereโs terrain is adaptable to skiers of all levels, including older children.
 Child-sized skis are available at the shops, and gentle downhill slopes are exclusively set aside for families that younger children can learn on.
 In addition, there are snow play areas set aside for your little ones and ski kindergarten.

 The Travelator is the most loved family activity.
-It is a magic carpet that rides downhill and avails to youngsters of the thrills of high-altitude skiing.
+It is a magic carpet that rides downhill, offering youngsters the thrills of high-altitude skiing.

-Val d’Isere also makes an excellent choice if you are looking for a family ski resort to visit in December, as snowfall is almost guaranteed, and you’ll catch a great festive feel.
-Just book your ski school spots early as it’s extremely popular to visit over the winter school holidays.
+Val d’Isere also makes an excellent choice if you are looking for a family ski resort to visit in December.
+Snowfall is almost guaranteed, and you’ll experience a great festive feel.
+Just book your ski school spots early, as it’s extremely popular during the winter school holidays.

 Where to stay: Hรดtel LE BLIZZARD is a top-rated family option close to the lifts, or on a budget, try a studio sleeping up to 4 at Vacancรฉole – Le Borsat IV in Tignes